Barfußgehen im Kindergarten: Was Eltern beachten sollten - Ebmini®

 Going barefoot in kindergarten: What parents should consider

-Supporting natural development in everyday daycare
+Supporting natural development in everyday kindergarten life

-Is walking barefoot allowed in daycare?
+Is going barefoot allowed in daycare?

 Barefoot shoes as an ideal alternative